 The South Brighton Surf club aims to provide our junior surf members with a safe and fun environment in which to improve their water confidence and skills and develop their surf confidence and awareness in order to provide them with a platform to enjoy the surf environment safely.
 We also aim to introduce surf life saving competition standards in a fun and safe way.

-The 2018/2019 season will shortly be commencing with a registration day to be announced.
+The 2018/2019 season will shortly be commencing with a registration day on October the 14th.
 This will be an opportunity to order new togs, high vis vests, register and pay subs etc. Everyone is welcome to come to this day, whether your a new or returning member.

-The first beach based session will be just after registration day.
+The first beach based session will be just after registration day on Sunday October the 28th 2018.
 Weather can be variable at this time of the year (as I am sure you are all aware) so the first few weeks might be flexible in terms of water time etc.